Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Edge state localization properties

-Finally, we analyze the spreading of the expansion of edge states in momentum space $k$ for a given position $y$.
-To do that, now we have to normalize 4-spinors as $\int_{-\pi/a}^{\pi/a} dk |\Psi(k,y)|^2=1$ and define
+For completeness, we also analyze the spreading of the expansion of near-gap states in momentum space $k$ for a given position $y$.
+To do that, we have to normalize 4-spinors as $\int_{-\pi/a}^{\pi/a} dk |\Psi(k,y)|^2=1$ and define

-Fig. \ref{Fig:IPRy} shows that edge states participate of less momenta at $y=0,L$ (higher IPR), since momentum is localized around $k=\pm 0.21\,\mathrm{nm}^{-1}$, as it was mentioned before.
-In the case of conduction $\Psi_{2c}$ and valence $\Psi_{2v}$, the corresponding edge states also participate of less momenta (higher IPR) at the center of the strip $y=L/2$.
+Fig. \ref{Fig:IPRy} shows that near-gap states participate of less and less momenta $k$ as we approach the boundaries $y=0,L$ (higher IPR), since momentum is localized around $\pm k_m\simeq \pm 0.229\,\mathrm{nm}^{-1}$, as it was noted before in Fig \ref{Fig:IPRk1vc}.
+The second near-gap conduction $\Psi_{2c}$ and valence $\Psi_{2v}$ states also participate of less and less momenta $k$ (higher IPR) towards the center of the strip $y=L/2$.

 The IPR concept is related to the purity of a density matrix, which measures the degree of entanglement of a given physical state.
 In the next section we study entanglement properties of our edge states.